 Skill Requirement: This group is proficient and legal in all four strokes, has ability to do starts and turns, properly read the pace clock and regularly participates in meets.

 Skill Development: Longhorns will have a primary emphasis on continuing education of proper stroke technique and racing skills while building leadership skills.
 Training begins to elevate according to ability to build the proper background for future success as a maturing athlete.
 Swimmers will begin to focus on accomplishing time standards, such as C-B-BB and A.

 Skill Requirement: Levels vary from proficiency in all four strokes to learning the basics.

 Skill Development: The Senior Longhorn group is developmentally appropriate, teaching the fundamentals of competitive swim racing and training.
 Practices will put an emphasis on kicking and proper stroke mechanics to build the foundation of fast swimming in all four strokes.
 Training will begin to elevate as the focus builds to annual end of season meets, and success as a senior level swimmer

 Skill Requirement: Sectionals time standards and above required

-Skill Development: The National/Elite group represents the highest level of training at TXLA.
+Skill Development: The National Development group represents the highest level of training at TXLA Anderson Mill.
 This group is highly exclusive.
 Before becoming a member of the team, athletes must receive a letter of invitation from the Head Coach.
-National/Elite athletes accept the challenge of being team leaders and acknowledges their role as the face of the program on the largest stages in the sport.
+National Development athletes accept the challenge of being team leaders and acknowledges their role as the face of the program on the largest stages in the sport.
 They must commit to representing the team with honor and class at all times.
-National/Elite members have established ownership of their goals and accept accountability toward the process of training for them by exhibiting the highest levels of commitment to their preparation and performance.
+National Development members have established ownership of their goals and accept accountability toward the process of training for them by exhibiting the highest levels of commitment to their preparation and performance.
 Athletes’ goals include achievements at Sectionals, Junior Nationals, Nationals, Olympic Trials and beyond.
 Travel each season is expected of all athletes.

 12 volunteer points required